Thanksgiving Tablescape & Gratitude Tree

 - Add Visual Interest I like to add unexpected items to the table as seen above with the tree ring chargers.
 These were actually hand cut by Ron from our yard, and then dried and pest treated to prevent bugs, to create these fun outdoor chargers.
 Not only will this set your table apart, but your guest will want to know all about the item and how it was cultivated.

-- Cutsey Accent Pieces I will be the first to tell you that I love a cute cocktail napkin.
+- Cutsey Accent Pieces Again, I will admittedly be the first to tell you that I love a cute cocktail napkin.
 When I saw these I knew they would be perfect for our Thanksgiving feast since we always save the wishbone to see who will get their wish for the next year.
-I have begun to realize that my family traditions always surrounded lucky and wishes.
+I have begun to realize that my family traditions always surrounded luck and wishes.
 Birthday wishes when you blown out all the candles, and the lucky dime in the black eyed peas on New Year’s Day, now the Turkey Day wishbone.
+Also it is a bit of a inside family joke as well, a few years back I shattered my ankle the Saturday before Thanksgiving, leaving with a permanent metal plate and deck screws.
+Just kidding, they are titanium but still the whole “snap thing” is kind a joke for me since I spent that Thanksgiving in a cast up to knee in a wheelchair trying to roast a 15 lb turkey, for 10.

 - Offer A Signature Cocktail Signature cocktails do not have to be just for weddings or large events.
 I love the idea of giving your guest a fun unexpected treat created especially for your gathering.
 If you are looking for some fun unexpected inspiration check out my recipe for Homemade Blackberry Sage Moscow Mules.
 The flavors pair so nicely with a traditional turkey day menu.
 However, I think the most important thing to remember this holiday season is not the things at all, but to enjoy the time spent with those you love.
 Be grateful for all the simple gifts that you have in your daily life and take the time to enjoy them.
 This is the entire purpose of our gratitude tree, to take the time and be thankful for all the things we just take for granted.